TomWinandy/enigma-game/README.txt

 This project was realized by Elior Papiernik & Tom Winandy in the context of the course CS-107/

-To launch the game, you must run the Play file (package: ch.epfl.cs107.play) You can change the game to be started by replacing “Enigma ()” with “Demo1 ()” or “Demo2” in the Play file.
+To launch the game, you must run the Play file (package: ch.epfl.cs107.play) You can change the game to be started by replacing “Enigme ()” with “Demo1 ()” or “Demo2” in the Play file.
 (You will have to do the imports accordingly).

 Orders :
 - directional arrows to move